shrinivas-nandi/shrinivas-nandi/README.md

 # Read me

-This subsection cotains general scripts I use in bash.
-Not related to any bioinformatics.
+This subsection cotains general scripts I use often in Differential metabolite accumulation analysis and for proteomics as well.
-General stuff, like moving selected files from one folder to another and so on.
+Invovles codes for graphs.
+WGCNA and core scripts as well.